Mark A. Richardson, M.D., MScB, MBA

 Dr. Richardson came to OHSU from Johns Hopkins University, where he was the Bordley Professor of Otolaryngology - Head and Neck Surgery.
 Prior to joining Johns Hopkins in 1995, he spent 15 years on the faculty at the University of Washington in Seattle.
-He has been instrumental in OHSU's Department of Otolaryngology/Head and Neck Surgery placing in the top five in NIH rankings of sponsored research.
+He was instrumental in OHSU's Department of Otolaryngology/Head and Neck Surgery placing in the top five in National Institutes of Health rankings of sponsored research.
 Departmental funding from the NIH tripled from 2001-2005.

-Dr. Richardson has received faculty teaching awards at both institutions, including the “Driftwood Award” for best faculty teaching at the University of Washington and the “Faculty Teaching Award” from Johns Hopkins Department of Otolaryngology.
+Dr. Richardson has received several faculty teaching, including the “Driftwood Award” for best faculty teaching at the University of Washington and the “Faculty Teaching Award” from Johns Hopkins Department of Otolaryngology.
 He is also a recipient of the American Academy of Otolaryngology - Head and Neck Surgery’s “Honors Award” and the American Laryngological Association “Gabriel F. Tucker Award.”

 Dr. Richardson earned his medical degree at the Medical University of South Carolina in Charleston and completed his surgical internship at the University of South Florida in Tampa.
 He completed his otolaryngology residency at the Medical University Hospital in Charleston, South Carolina, and a fellowship in pediatric otolaryngology at Children’s Hospital Medical Center in Cincinnati, Ohio, that included time in London, England, at The Hospital for Sick Children.
 Dr. Richardson earned the Master of Science in Business in 1998 and his Master of Business Administration in 2000, receiving both degrees from Johns Hopkins University.